MilindSule/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-## This document describes, how the script works
+## This document describes, how the "run_analysis.R" script works

 ### Preparation:
   Setup the data directory and download data files from the website.